‘The Bachelor’ 2017 Finalists, Winner Was ‘Picked’ For Nick Viall, Source Claims

 “Because he was so worried he’d be publicly humiliated once again if he chose wrong.”

-Towards the end, Nick fell in love with two different women and his “emotions were all over the place,” said the source.
+Towards the end, Nick fell in love with two different women, and his “emotions were all over the place,” said the source.
 He “didn’t know what to do.”

 “They’d actually sway him into letting go of certain girls and keeping others just to spark controversy for the show.”